coskundeniz/ad_clicker/README.md

 ## How to setup

-Run the following commands in project directory to install required packages.
+Run the following commands in the project directory to install the required packages.

 * `python -m venv env`
 * `source env/bin/activate`